 Safe travel.
 We’ll get there together.

 We're doing everything possible to guarantee safe travel for our passengers.
-Help protect yourself and others by following the three main rules: maintain social distance, wash your hands and wear a medical-grade mask.
+Help protect yourself and others by following the three main rules: maintain social distance, wash your hands and wear an FFP2 mask.

 Some people have to travel despite the pandemic.
 We're here for them.
 DB's trains are running according to schedule.
 This enables us to offer maximum space for our passengers, making it easier to maintain the required level of social distancing.